 Let’s go back to this Google AdWords example.

-Let’s say that the SEO agency is attracting £8,000 worth of new leads per month through the amount of increased organic traffic they’re generating for you.
-If you pay the agency a £3,000 retainer fee this gives you a net profit of £5,000.
-Your SEO ROI (say that ten times fast) is therefore 167%.
+Let’s say that the SEO agency is attracting £60,000 worth of new leads per month through the amount of increased organic traffic they’re generating for you.
+Now, remember only 20% of that £60,000 (only £12,000) is GP, If you pay the agency a £3,000 retainer fee this gives you a net figure of £9,000.
+Your SEO ROI (say that ten times fast) is therefore 300%.
 Well done SEO agency!

 Now, let’s pretend that your email campaigns are costing you £800 per month and are generating you £2,000 worth of new leads.
 Your net profit would be £1,200 which means that your email ROI is 150%.